huh-sters/traffcap/README.md

 ## How Do I Get The Python Interpreter Path For The Virtual Environment?

-This project uses PDM for managing dependencies and virtual environments.
-You can issue this command to list the virtual environment path for the project:
+This project uses [uv] for managing dependencies and virtual environments.
+You can create virtual environments with the following command:

-`pdm venv list`
+`uv venv .venv`

-You'll get a list of environments and the Python versions that they are for.
-The Python interpreter is in the `bin` directory in each environment.
-So for example, if you see the following:
+You'll get details of the environment just created.
+The Python interpreter is in the `bin` directory in the environment.
+You see the following:

 ```
-~/python_projects/traffcap> pdm venv list
+~/python_projects/traffcap> uv venv .venv
-Virtualenvs created with this project:

-*  3.9: /home/chris/.pdm_venv/traffcap-kO3U-3Zd-3.9
+Using CPython 3.13.2
+Creating virtual environment at: .venv
+Activate with: source .venv/bin/activate
 ```

 Then the interpreter for that version of Python 3.9 is:

-`/home/chris/.pdm_venv/traffcap-kO3U-3Zd-3.9/bin/python`
+`.venv/bin/python`

 If you wanted to, you can add the default Python interpreter in VSCode by adding the following to your projects `settings.json`:

 ```
 {
-    "python.defaultInterpreterPath": "/home/chris/.pdm_venv/traffcap-kO3U-3Zd-3.9/bin/python",
+    "python.defaultInterpreterPath": ".venv/bin/python",
     ...
 }
 ```